mckennapsean/dissertation/content/03-framework.md

 ![
-  Here, we present the design activity framework's four core design activities
+  The four core design activities.
-  --- _understand_, _ideate_, _make_, and _deploy_ --- which we refer to in
-  following figures as the first initial of each activity and its associated color.
-We also include the motivation and expected artifacts for each activity.
+  We identified four visualization design activities: _understand_, _ideate_, _make_, and _deploy_.
+Additionally, we detail the motivation and expected visualization artifacts within each activity.
+Throughout this dissertation, we refer activities using the first initial of each activity and its associated color.
 ](figures/daf/activities.pdf){#fig:framework width="100%"}

-## Understand Design Activity
+## Understand Activity

 The first activity in the design activity framework for visualization projects is to **understand** the problem domain and target users.
 The motivation for